How to Save Energy by Forming Simple Habits

 - Save on HVAC costs by improving your home’s insulation.
 Attic insulation is especially important!

 - Consider having insulated vinyl siding installed.
-If there’s a Mr. Handyman® near you, their exterior handyman services can’t be beat.
+If there’s a Mr. Handyman® near you, their exterior handyman services can’t be beaten.

 - If you don’t have double-pane windows already, upgrade your windows to save a significant amount of energy.